 Question: Talk about the surrounding community.
 Obviously UMB’s been reaching out with the Community Engagement Center, the CURE Scholars Program, Police Athletic/Activities League, other initiatives.
 What role do you think the UMB Police Force needs to be playing in community engagement?

 Answer: I think that’s huge.
-First and foremost, campus engagement is one of my bigger projects and one that I’m very passionate about, especially in campus law enforcement.
+Campus engagement is one of my bigger projects and one that I’m very passionate about, especially in campus law enforcement.
 Being a part of that connects us with the community and helps us get the feedback of what their needs are, and we can prioritize those needs.
 We need to humanize the badge, show our neighbors that what’s behind the badge is a passionate person who cares about the community.
 We must be visible, which gives the community an opportunity to see and know us.
 So being connected, you know it’s huge.
 The rewards of community engagement are tenfold, and that should be a common practice and philosophy in moving forward.

 Question: You’ve described yourself as a visionary and very creative.
 Some of the ideas you mentioned, the ride-alongs, I think it was at the town hall you mentioned students possibly accompanying a police officer?